pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

 permalink: /chollet-general-intelligence-test
 categories: [ai, machine-intelligence, benchmark]
 ---
-[François Chollet](#references) is an researcher in the field of Artificial Intelligence.
+[François Chollet](#references) works in the field of Artificial Intelligence.
-He is the creator of the Keras library for machine learning and has launched the [ARC Challenge](#references) for measuring general intelligence.
+He created the Keras library for machine learning and has launched the [ARC Challenge](#references) for measuring general intelligence.

 ## A definition of general intelligence